-This seminar which is facilitated by the Center for Teaching and Learning takes place one semester each year.
+This seminar which is facilitated by the CTL takes place one semester each year.
 Faculty apply for one of five openings and will be given release time from one course to spend the semester working with colleagues and experts from within and outside the College on specific issues related to teaching and learning.
-Criteria and procedure for application are available on the CTL website (http://www.stonehill.edu/ctl).
+Criteria and procedure for application are available on the CTL website.